ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_microbit.md

 Pure GDB scripts can be limited and cumbersome to write.
 If you want to automate, you can directly script pyOCD or GDB using Python.

-To initialize GDB with the "-x" switch:
+To initialize GDB with the `-x` switch:

     set history save on
     set history size unlimited